HortonworksUniversity/Security_Labs/HDP-3.0.1-AD.md

-## Generate client certificate to login
+## Authenticate to secured NiFi using certificate

 In order to login to SSL-enabled Nifi, you will need to generate a client certificate and import into your browser.
 If you used the CA, you can use tls-toolkit that comes with Nifi CA: